-Ensuring a functioning and stable liberal society requires a variety of behaviours and attitudes from individual citizens.
-For instance, the majority of citizens must for the most part pay their taxes, obey the law, participate in their society's political processes, and be tolerant of diversity.2 Still more would be required in order for a society to attain the kinds of egalitarian goals that political philosophers often propose.
+ENSURING a functioning and stable liberal society requires a variety of behaviours and attitudes from individual citizens.
+For instance, the majority of citizens must for the most part pay their taxes, obey the law, participate in their society's political processes, and be tolerant of diversity.
+Still more would be required in order for a society to attain the kinds of egalitarian goals that political philosophers often propose.
 To illustrate, citizens might have to vote for dramatic increases in taxation and refrain from using tax havens; choose occupations in accordance with what most benefits the least well-off; and cease attempts to advantage their own children over others, say, through their choice of school.

-Political philosophers largely accept that behaviours like these cannot be achieved by institutional means alone; in other words, simply through the correct arrangement of a society's major social and political institutions (e.g. Galston, 1991; Kymlicka & Norman, 1994; Rawls, 1971; Rawls 1997, p.
-788).
-To illustrate, a state needs not only a well-organised tax system but also a sufficient number of its citizens to be willing to pay taxes, since otherwise enforcing payment would be too costly for the system to function.3 A liberal democracy will not function well, if at all, if the majority of citizens don't bother to vote nor take seriously the task of considering who to vote for, or if they fail to participate in the broader democratic culture (Callan, 1997, pp. 1-3).
-So too, states can make some intolerant behaviour illegal but for a society of people with diverse conceptions of the good to rub along, we need citizens to be tolerant in ways that are too widely dispersed across a life and too fine-grained for laws to cover everything.
+Political philosophers largely accept that behaviours like these cannot be achieved by institutional means alone-in other words, simply through the correct arrangement of a society's major social and political institutions (e.g. Galston 1991; Kymlicka and Norman 1994; Rawls 1971; 1997: 788).
+To illustrate, a state needs not only a well-organized tax system but also a sufficient number of its citizens to be willing to pay taxes, since otherwise enforcing payment would be too costly for the system to function.
+A liberal democracy will not function well, if it functioned at all, if the majority of citizens don't bother to vote or take seriously the task of considering who to vote for, or if they fail to participate in the broader democratic culture (Callan 1997: 1-3).
+So too, states can make some intolerant behaviour illegal, but for a society of people with diverse conceptions of the good to rub along, we need citizens to be tolerant in ways that are too widely dispersed across a life and too fine-grained for laws to cover everything.